manhtom/20222/README.md

 - <b>ED3280</b> <i>[2(1-2-0-4)-0.7]</i>: Applied Psychology

 <b>Note</b>:
-Basic structure of a class folder: Slides, Docs, Practice, Homework (TBC)
+Basic structure of a folder for a class: Slides, Docs, Practice, Homework (to be further updated)